 I’d had White Rose elsewhere in Hoi An, but it didn’t come close to the delicately flavoured dumplings at Tran Tuan Ngai.
 Many restaurants serve their own version of White Rose, which can be spotted by its thicker, less transparent dough.

-Half of the flavour comes from the secret-recipe dipping sauce (which very likely contains shrimp paste or fish sauce) but is well worth trying once in your life.
+Vegetarians note that white rose can be made with pork or a vegetarian filling.
+However, half of the flavour comes from the secret-recipe dipping sauce (which very likely contains shrimp paste or fish sauce).

 Legendary Black Sesame Pudding (Xi Ma)